PlayerLegend/blackwater-story/README.md

 A story I had in mind to put together.
 I'd like to turn it into a game, with visual novel cutscenes.
+Unfinished, as is, but getting there.